-As depicted in Figure A-13, as of June 30, 2015, the District had approximately \$50,314,000 in bonds and compensated absences.
+As depicted in Figure A-13, as of June 30, 2016, the District had approximately \$52,799,000 in bonds and compensated absences.
 The overall outstanding balance increased as compared with the previous year.
-This increase was primarily the result of the implementation of GASB 68 which required the District to recognize its proportionate share of the net pension liability of the State's pension system.
+This increase was primarily the result of the District's proportionate share of the State's net pension liability.